In second call this month, Biden and Putin will talk about Ukraine crisis

 Biden’s national security adviser, Jake Sullivan, said last week that the United States had its own list of security concerns about Russian actions to bring to the Jan.
 10 talks.

-An unclassified U.S. intelligence analysis revealed by The Washington Post earlier this month found that Russia was preparing to move as many as 175,000 forces in preparation for an invasion, though the White House has said Putin hasn’t made a decision yet.
+An unclassified U.S. intelligence analysis revealed by The Washington Post this month found that Russia was preparing to move as many as 175,000 troops in preparation for an invasion, though the White House has said Putin hasn’t made a decision yet.
 U.S. officials and military analysts have predicted that if Putin decides to proceed, the offensive could take place in late January or February.

 Putin blames Western aggression for the rising military tension over Ukraine and last week threatened to respond with “military-technical measures” if his security demands were not met, without indicating what the measures would be.